shaadcode/Nextjs-Frontend-Boilerplate/README.md

 - Integrated with Next.js, Mantine, Next-Intl, typescript, vitest, eslint

 - In the search section, ignoring files that do not have a direct impact on the development process

+- Integrated with tailwindCSS (to increase development quality with mantine)

 ---